Gh0stlyKn1ght/metaphysical-osint-framework/README.md

 ---

 (*The remainder of this document contains the full Metaphysical OSINT Framework guide, mission logging structure, and symbolic recon tools.*)
+(*This document may serve as a foundational concept for future academic research exploring the integration of cybersecurity, symbolic cognition, and non-physical intelligence gathering.*